19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (c) any sums which, pursuant to section 13(3), are expended by the Director in meeting out-of-pocket expenses or are advanced by the Director for that purpose.

+[Act 50 of 2018 wef 31/05/2019]

 (7) Where the costs recovered by the Director under this section include any of the fees, charges or sums referred to in subsection (6)(b) and (c), such costs shall be applied, in the first instance, in and towards satisfaction of such fees, charges or sums.

 ### Stay of proceedings upon making of application for legal aid

-17\.—(1) Where proceedings have been commenced and any party makes an application for legal aid, the Director shall, as soon as practicable after the application is made, notify the other party or each of the other parties, and file with the court in which the proceedings are pending, a notification in a prescribed form and no fee shall be payable in respect of the filing of the notification.
+17\.—(1) Where proceedings have been commenced and any party makes an application for legal aid, the Director shall, as soon as practicable after the application is made, notify the other party or each of the other parties, and file with the court in which the proceedings are pending, a notification of the making of the application; and no fee shall be payable in respect of the filing of the notification.

 [6/2013]

+[Act 50 of 2018 wef 31/05/2019]

-(2) Where any notification is so filed, then, unless otherwise ordered by the court before which the proceedings are pending, all steps in the proceedings shall, by virtue of this section, be stayed for a period of 14 days, and during that period (unless otherwise ordered by the court), time fixed by or under any Act or by or under any Rules of Court, Family Justice Rules or regulations or otherwise for the doing of any act or the taking of any step in the proceedings shall not run, except that —
+(2) Where a notification under subsection (1) is filed in respect of any proceedings, the following apply unless the court (before which those proceedings are pending) orders otherwise:

+(a) all steps in those proceedings are stayed for a period of 14 days after the date on which the notification is filed;

+(b) during that period, the time fixed by or under any written law, for doing any act or taking any step in those proceedings, does not run.

+[Act 50 of 2018 wef 31/05/2019]

-(a) the filing of the notification shall not operate to prevent the making of —
+(3) Despite subsection (2), the filing of the notification under subsection (1) does not prevent any of the following:

-(i) an interlocutory order for an injunction or for the appointment of a receiver or manager or receiver and manager;
+(a) the making of an interlocutory order for an injunction, or for the appointment of a receiver, a manager or a receiver and manager;

-(ii) an order to prevent the lapse of a caveat against dealings with land; or
+(b) the making of an order to prevent the lapse of a caveat against dealings with land;

-(iii) any other order which, in the opinion of the court before which proceedings are pending, is necessary to prevent an irremediable injustice; and
+(c) the making of any other order which, in the opinion of the court, is necessary to prevent an irremediable injustice;

-(b) unless otherwise ordered by the court before which proceedings are pending, the filing of the notification shall not operate to prevent the institution or continuance of proceedings to obtain, enforce or otherwise carry into effect any such order as is mentioned in paragraph (a) or a decree to the like effect.
+(d) the institution or continuance of proceedings to obtain, enforce or otherwise carry into effect an order mentioned in paragraph (a), (b) or (c), unless the court orders otherwise.

-[Act 27 of 2014 wef 01/10/2014]
+[Act 50 of 2018 wef 31/05/2019]

-[6/2013]

-(3) The time during which proceedings are stayed by virtue of this section may be reduced or extended by order of the court before which proceedings are pending.
+(4) The period mentioned in subsection (2)(a) may be reduced or extended by an order of the court.

-[6/2013]
+[Act 50 of 2018 wef 31/05/2019]

 ### Appeal by aided persons